Ange Mutsinzi

-Ange Mutsinzi (born 15 November 1997) is a Rwandan football defender who plays for Norwegian club Jerv.
+Ange Mutsinzi (born 15 November 1997) is a Rwandan football defender who plays for Azerbaijan Premier League club Zira FK.

 Club career

 On 6 September 2021, he signed with Portuguese club Trofense.

 On 7 February 2023, Mutsinzi signed a two-year contract with Jerv in Norway.

 International career

-He was a squad member for the 2020 African Nations Championship.
+He was a squad member of Rwanda for the 2020 African Nations Championship.